dmadisetti/scipy_proceedings_2026/papers/mayorquin_neuroconv/main.md

 To address the challenges described in {ref}`sec:introduction` (see {ref}`tbl:nwb-challenges`), we developed [NeuroConv](https://neuroconv.readthedocs.io/en/stable/index.html), an open source library that automates the ingestion and conversion of neurophysiology data from diverse formats into NWB.
 This section describes in detail how NeuroConv's architecture addresses each of these challenges through a modular, extensible design that maintains both flexibility and ease of use.

 ## Handling Format Diversity
 The challenge of format diversity in neurophysiology extends beyond their sheer number (47 supported at the moment).
 Many formats, such as Neuralynx, have multiple versions, while others, like TIFF, exhibit significant internal variability in how labs use them.
 NeuroConv addresses this complexity through a unified architecture centered on the DataInterface abstraction.
 DataInterface is an abstract class for reading data, and each supported format has a dedicated DataInterface that encapsulates the format-specific logic for data reading, metadata extraction, and NWB conversion while presenting a consistent API to users.
 The DataInterface serves as the fundamental building block of NeuroConv, providing a standardized pathway from diverse source formats to NWB output.
 This abstraction enables users to work with any supported format using identical code patterns, regardless of the underlying format complexity or internal details.
-The minimal conversion pipeline is illustrated in {ref}`fig:assets/minimal_conversion_pipeline`:
+The minimal conversion pipeline is illustrated in {ref}`fig:assets:minimal_conversion_pipeline`:

 :::{figure} assets/minimal_conversion_pipeline.png
-:label: fig:assets/minimal_conversion_pipeline
+:label: fig:assets:minimal_conversion_pipeline
 The process begins with source data (e.g., binary recordings, metadata, and configuration files).
 A data-specific DataInterface object is instantiated and used to extract metadata.
 The resulting metadata can be optionally edited by the user to fill in missing or corrected fields.
 The finalized metadata and source data are then processed to write a complete NWB file compliant with the standard
 :::